 Completing Year 12 in 2017 at the age of 25, Kunthea was the first in her family to finish high school.
 Her original dream was to be a midwife but it was unexpectedly put on hold while she had to study an extra year to pass the National Medical Exam.
 But like many happenings at Green Gecko and as Tania always says "bigger the problem, bigger the gift", during this time Kunthea gained part time work with the Women's Resource Centre and discovered an even bigger passion for counselling and gender issues.
-She is now in her first year of a Diploma in Mental Health Counselling in Phnom Penh and is continuing to work for the Women's Resource Centre, Siem Reap.
+She is now in her second year of a Diploma in Mental Health Counselling in Phnom Penh and is continuing to work for the Women's Resource Centre, Siem Reap.

-Working in one of the top hotels in Siem Reap - Jaya House River, Srey Mao began her hospitality career in Room Service.
+Working in one of the top hotels in Siem Reap - Jaya House River Park, Srey Mao began her hospitality career in Room Service.
 Only two years later, Srey Mao was promoted to Guest Services and Front of House.
 Always being self conscious of her abilities, especially in English, Srey Mao has proven to herself and our younger Geckos that hard work, focus and a willingness to learn is just as good an education as school and university.
 We love visiting her and seeing her looking so professional and confident... she has even had more than a few positive mentions on Trip Advisor reviews!

 Starting her tertiary education in Design, Srey Neang soon discovered that her passion for art was more in the realms of care and compassion.
 We soon discovered an Art Therapy NGO in Thailand, where Srey Neang was able to volunteer and learn more about how art, counselling and how they can be used side by side to improve the lives of people.
 On her return to Cambodia, Srey Neang was accepted into the only registered university course in Social Work and was accepted based on her past experiences and her future goals.
-In her first year Srey Neang was awarded SOCIAL WORK STUDENT OF THE YEAR, now halfway through her degree, Srey Neang is continuing with short courses in Art Therapy and is looking forward to gaining her qualifications and giving back to Cambodia.
+In her first year Srey Neang was awarded SOCIAL WORK STUDENT OF THE YEAR, now in her final year, Srey Neang is continuing with short courses in Art Therapy and is looking forward to gaining her qualifications and giving back to Cambodia.

 After leaving high school in Year 10 and pursuing a career in F&B Management, Sokun realised that her passions laid elsewhere and so she returned to Year 11 at the age of 22 and became the first in her family to complete secondary school.
 Successfully passing the Year 12 National Certificate, Sokun then studied even harder for the compulsory National Medical Exam required to become a dentist.
 Sokun is now studying Dentistry at one of the best universities in Phnom Penh on a full 7 Year Scholarship, a scholarship that was awarded for her community involvement, aspirations for Cambodia and her desire to make a difference.